Revenue Cycle Management 101: A Practical Guide

 As high-deductible health plans become more common, patients are responsible for a larger portion of their medical bills.
 This shift has made patient collections a major challenge for many healthcare providers.
 When patients are confused about their financial responsibility or find the payment process difficult, it can lead to delayed payments and an increase in bad debt.
 This not only strains your revenue but can also damage the patient relationship.
 To improve patient collections, focus on clear communication and convenience.
 Start by providing price estimates before services are rendered.
 Afterward, send clear, easy-to-understand statements and offer multiple payment options, like online portals or payment plans.
 An efficient revenue cycle management strategy makes the financial experience a positive and straightforward part of the patient journey.

-Costly Coding and Compliance Errors
+Avoiding Costly Coding and Compliance Mistakes

 Medical coding is the foundation of your billing process, but it’s also a common source of errors.
 Using the wrong code, missing a modifier, or failing to provide enough detail can lead to immediate claim denials and delayed reimbursement.
 Beyond the financial impact, inaccurate coding can also create compliance risks.
 With coding guidelines and regulations constantly changing, it’s a challenge for any practice to stay current and ensure complete accuracy on every claim.
 Investing in coding expertise is essential.
 This means providing ongoing training for your in-house staff or partnering with specialists who are experts in your field, whether it’s orthopedic billing or another specialty.
 Accurate coding from the start ensures you get paid correctly for the services you provide and keeps your practice compliant.